RYANSI/s/README.md

 ## 🧠 Challenges we ran into
 We all are from different time zones so we had a hard time to coordinate timings that would be feasible for all of us.
 Additionally we also had a few internet problems due to which some our code did not save.
 Despite all the challenges we faced, in the end we were successfully able to finish our features and site and record the demo video.

-## 🚀 What's next for SPED: Specialized Education
+## 🚀 What's next for Study Now

-In the future, SPED hopes to:
+In the future, Study Now hopes to:
 * Utilize artificial intelligence (AI) to recommend personalized flashcard sets and quizzes!
 * Create an ios and android learning app with fun ways to review and study
 * Implement user authentication for teachers and students so that each student could have their own specific platform to work and learn on
 * Graph the data of the student emotions after lessons and send it to the teachers so that the teachers can adjust their lessons and materials accordingly
 * Expand the Augmented reality gallery and implement a sorting algorithm to sort representations with the subject(s) they relate to (Ex: skeleton clavicle goes with human biology and elephant goes with wildlife)
+* Note Taking app to studnets take notes
+*

 ## 📔 References